What to Expect

 Easy-going, down-to-earth, famously chatty, and never far from a good cup of coffee or cachaça, they set the tone for life here.

-We don’t usually see big crowds on our trips, but the people you do meet are likely to be mineiros: farmers, flower pickers, entrepreneurs, cowboys, homestay hosts, and kids on their way to or from school.
+The Espinhaço is still-visited enough that the people you’ll meet here will likely be mineiros: farmers, flower pickers, entrepreneurs, cowboys, homestay hosts, and kids on their way to or from school.

 It’s hard to find a more welcoming group anywhere in Brazil.

-We believe life should be celebrated after the sun goes down, especially when the days are as demanding and exhilarating as they tend to be on our crossings.
-You won’t find a more willing group of celebrators than the inhabitants of the Espinhaço’s small backcountry communities.
+When days are as demanding as they often are on our crossings, a little celebration is usually in order.
+As a general rule, you won’t find a more willing group of celebrators than the residents of the range’s backcountry communities.

-Community festas, especially around holy days in August and September, are their own high-spirited universe.
-The smaller the town, the bigger the festa.
-In our experience, though, nothing is more satisfying than breaking bread, raising a glass, and sharing long conversations with the people who host us each night.
+In our experience, though, few things are as satisfying as breaking bread, raising a glass, and sharing long conversations with the people who host us each night.

-Here’s to all of it, and to life in the Serra do Espinhaço.
+Here’s to the journey, and to life in the Serra do Espinhaço.

 A Vesperata

-Every so often, the range reminds you that Brazil isn’t just quiet trails and kitchen tables.
+Every so often, the range reminds you that it isn’t all quiet trails and kitchen tables.

-In Diamantina, that reminder has a name: Vesperata, a nighttime, open-air concert where historic streets turn into an amphitheater and the hometown band plays from balconies above.
-Down on the cobblestones, people from across Minas and beyond sit at small café tables, talk over one another, and look up.
+In Diamantina, that reminder has a name: Vesperata, a nighttime concert where cobblestone streets turn into an amphitheater and the hometown band serenades crowds from across Minas and beyond from the balconies above.

-Samba, bossa nova, and Música Popular Brasileira (MPB) are staples here, along with the occasional Beatles cover and sing-along wedding-band tune that everyone somehow knows the words to.
+Samba, bossa nova, and Música Popular Brasileira (MPB) are staples, along with the occasional Beatles cover and sing-along Wedding Rock tune.

 We can’t promise a Vesperata on every departure.
 The calendar belongs to the town, not to us.
-When it does line up, it’s one of the most memorable nights we know: a UNESCO World Heritage city, a sea of brass and voices, and the sense that the whole range has come out to say boa noite before you go.
+When it does line up, it’s one of the most memorable nights we know.

-There isn’t a party on earth where we’d rather celebrate the final night of a trip.
+There isn’t a party on earth better suited for celebrating the final night of a trip.